polterguy/polterguy.github.io/tutorials/expressions/index.md

 together to query your graph objects - Where graph object implies the node structure that Hyperlambda is parsed down to, often referred to as _"lambda"_ in this documentation.
 Each iterator takes the result of its previous iterator as its input, and returns a new `IEnumerable`.
-Or to explain it in plain English.

-> Lambda expressions is a graph object query language

 An expression always starts out with an _"identity"_ node, being its initial set of node(s) that the first iterator will start out having as its input.